Döne Gül Bozdoğan: Club career

 She is tall, and plays in the center back position.

 Bozdoğan started her handball playing career at the Antalya-based club Muratpaşa Bld.
 SK in 2016.
 Her team finished the 2017-18 Turkish Women's Handball Super League season as champion.
 She played at the 2018–19 Women's EHF Champions League qualifying, 2018–19 Women's EHF Champions League, and 2019–20 Women's EHF Cup.

 After playing five seasons, she transferred to Konyaaltı Bld.
 SK also in Antalya, where she played from 2021 to 2023.

 With Konyaaltı Bld.
 SK, she played at the 2022-23 EHF Women's European Cup, at which her club became champion.
 She was also part of the team at the 2023–24 Women's EHF European Cup.

-In the beginning of the 2023–2024 season, she joined Bursa Büyükşehir Belediyesi S.K..
+In the beginning of the 2023–24 season, she joined Bursa BB.
 In May 2024, she moved to Romania, and signed a deal with CSM Slatina.
+After one season, she returned home and transferred to Ankara Yurdum, which was newly established and entered the 2025–26 Super League season on a wild card basis.